bpython/curtsies/docs/FmtStr.rst

 u'    \x1b[31m\x1b[42mRed on green?\x1b[m\x0f \x1b[33mIck!\x1b[m\x0f     '

-:py:class:`FmtStr` objects can be combined and composited to create more complicated :py:class:`FmtStr` object, useful for building flashy terminal interfaces with overlapping windows/widgets than can change size and depend on each others sizes.
+:py:class:`FmtStr` objects can be combined and composited to create more complicated :py:class:`FmtStr` objects, useful for building flashy terminal interfaces with overlapping windows/widgets that can change size and depend on each other's sizes.
 One :py:class:`FmtStr` can have several kinds of formatting applied to different parts of it.

 >>> from curtsies.fmtfuncs import *